Takeno/mtg-policy-changes/ipg.md

 ### 4.3.
-Unsporting Conduct — Improperly Determining a Winner Disqualification
+Unsporting Conduct — Improperly Determining a Winner Match Loss

 Definition

-A player uses or offers to use a method that is not part of the current game (including actions not legal in the current game) to determine the outcome of a game or match.
+A player uses or offers to use a method that is not part of the current game (including actions not legal in the current game) to determine the outcome of a game or match, or uses language designed to trick someone who may not know it’s against the rules to make such an offer.

-A player who receives an offer and does not immediately contact a tournament official is considered complicit in the offer and will receive the same penalty.
+If the player was aware that what they were doing was against the rules, the infraction is Unsporting Conduct — Cheating.

 Examples